brooklynnscott00/gelada_pangenome/process.md

 ```shell
 sbatch --array=1-2 major_rule_partitioning.sh
 ```
 Create contig-to-chr map
 jobID: 24319874		**DONE**

 ```shell
 sbatch --array=1-2 filter_for_major_contigs.sh
 ```
 Use the contig to chr map to retain only sequences that map to their "true" chromosome assignment
 jobID: 24343903		**DONE**

-## import into IGV and visualize

-### re name fasta sequences headers for pangenome

-`sbatch --array=1,2 rename_fasta_sequences.sh`
-jobID: 23961582     FAILED
-jobID: 24054997     FAILED
-jobID: 24055258     FAILED
-jobID: 24055286     FAILED no python, change to python3
-jobID: 24055373     FAILED
-jobID: 24055445     FAILED
-jobID: 24055499
+git